Carry the Kettle Nakoda Nation: History

-The Nakoda bands nickname for James Morrow Walsh is “wahankšija” or Grizzly Bear as he commanded and received great respect from the Indigenous nations in the Cypress Hills.

 Treaty 4 adhesion

 The ancestors of the nation signed adhesion to Treaty 4 at Fort Walsh on September 25, 1877.
 The three Assiniboine chiefs who signed the treaty were Man Who Takes The Coat (Cuwiknaga Je Eyaku, in the Assiniboine/Nakoda language), Long Lodge (Teepee Hanska), and Lean Man (Wica Hostaka).
-After signing the treaty, the federal government began creating three separate reserves in the fall of 1879 in the Cypress Hills for these 3 Assiniboine, treaty 4 signatory chiefs. as Edgar Dewdney made his way into the Cypress Hills as the new Indian Commissioner and exercised the "duty to consult" in Treaties 4, 6, and 7 in 1879.
+After signing the treaty, the federal government began creating three separate reserves in the fall of 1879 in the Cypress Hills for these 3 Assiniboine, Treaty 4 signatory chiefs. as Edgar Dewdney made his way into the Cypress Hills as the new Indian Commissioner and exercised the "duty to consult" in Treaties 4, 6, and 7 in 1879.

-Treaty 4 reserve creation process included that chiefs and bands signed treaty in their traditional territory and that there we given reservations in these lands and near the location of where they signed the treaty.

-The three chiefs who appear in the treaty 4 adhesion document were: Chief Long Lodge, Chief Man Who Takes the Coat and Chief Lean Man.
-All three chiefs had their own separate reservations created in the cypress hills in 1879.
-Long Lodge was the original and paramount chief of the Cypress Mountain Assiniboine (Current day Carry the Kettle people).